-Like humans have arteries and veins to carry blood, plants need their own ways of transporting substances so they can survive.
+In the same way as humans have arteries and veins to carry blood, plants have their own ways of transporting substances so that they can survive.

-And between them there are 4 types of specialised cells we need to know: VESSELS of the xylem, SIEVE TUBES and COMPANION CELLS of the phloem, and ROOT HAIR CELLS in the roots.
+And between them there are four types of specialised cells we need to know: the vessels of the xylem, sieve tubes and companion cells of the phloem, and root hair cells in the roots.

 They are hollow tubes with continuous walls that are made from specialised dead cells called vessels.

-Looking at the brown columns in the picture below, these cells are now empty and have no end walls (no ceilings or floors) so they can be joined together smoothly, reducing the water turbulence.
+Looking at the xylem in the picture below, these cells are now empty and have no end walls (no ceilings or floors) so they can be joined together smoothly, reducing the water turbulence.

-Phloem manoeuvres sugars (from photosynthesis) and amino acids around the plant in a dissolved form.
+Phloem transports sugars (from photosynthesis) and amino acids around the plant in a dissolved form.

 Sieve tube cells have no nuclei and are stacked on top of each other, making the tunnels of the phloem.
 The cytoplasm of the neighbouring cells interacts through the gaps in the ends of each cell.

-But translocation needs energy, which companion cells provide, so every sieve tube gets at least one companion cell so it can function!
+Translocation needs energy, which companion cells provide, so every sieve tube gets at least one companion cell so that it can function!